Catholic Church sexual abuse cases by country: Argentina

 On 10 June 2019, former Orán Bishop Gustavo Zanchetta was criminally charged with sexually abusing two seminarians.
 Zanchetta, who was one of Pope Francis's first appointments in his home country, was first accused of "strange behaviour" in 2015 when pornographic pictures, including naked selfies, were found on his phone.
 In August 2017, Pope Francis required Zanchetta to resign as Bishop of Orán, citing "health reasons", but then appointed him to serve as Assessor, or Councilor, to the Administration of the Patrimony of the Apostolic See.
 He was barred from leaving the country, had to undergo a psychiatric evaluation, and faced up to ten years in prison if convicted.
 On 28 May 2019 Pope Francis said a Holy See trial would begin soon.
 A anonymous local priest told Crux on 13 August 2019 that the diocese had "not one, not two, not three, but several" cases of sex abuse.
 On 28 August 2019, it was announced that Zanchetta's travel ban had been lifted and that he had returned to Rome.

-On 7 November 2019, the main offices of the Diocese of Oran were raided by police as part of a different investigation Zanchetta for financial fraud.
+On 7 November 2019, the main offices of the Diocese of Oran were raided by police as part of a different investigation of Zanchetta for financial fraud.
 On 27 November 2019, Zanchetta returned voluntarily to Argentina and appeared in court earlier than required.
 A judge once again allowed Zanchetta to return to the Vatican provided he inform the court if he changed his address.

 Zanchetta denied the charges and said that he was a victim of revenge by priests in Orán with whom he had differences.
 On 4 March 2022 he was found guilty of sexually abusing two seminarians and sentenced to four and a half years' imprisonment.